engsangha/tiktok_classification_ml_model/README.md

 # tiktok_classification_ml_model
-With dummy data and a hypothetical case
+With dummy data and a hypothetical case<br /><br />
-TikTok users can report videos that they believe violate the platform's terms of service.
+TikTok users can report videos that they believe violate the platform's terms of service. <br />
-Because there are millions of TikTok videos created and viewed every day, this means that many videos get reported—too many to be individually reviewed by a human moderator.
+Because there are millions of TikTok videos created and viewed every day, this means that many videos get reported—too many to be individually reviewed by a human moderator.<br />

-Analysis indicates that when authors do violate the terms of service, they're much more likely to be presenting a claim than an opinion.
+Analysis indicates that when authors do violate the terms of service, they're much more likely to be presenting a claim than an opinion. <br />
 Therefore, it is useful to be able to determine which videos make claims and which videos are opinions.

-TikTok wants to build a machine learning model to help identify claims and opinions.
+TikTok wants to build a machine learning model to help identify claims and opinions. <br />
-Videos that are labeled opinions will be less likely to go on to be reviewed by a human moderator.
+Videos that are labeled opinions will be less likely to go on to be reviewed by a human moderator. <br />
-Videos that are labeled as claims will be further sorted by a downstream process to determine whether they should get prioritized for review.
+Videos that are labeled as claims will be further sorted by a downstream process to determine whether they should get prioritized for review. <br />
-For example, perhaps videos that are classified as claims would then be ranked by how many times they were reported, then the top x% would be reviewed by a human each day.
+For example, perhaps videos that are classified as claims would then be ranked by how many times they were reported, then the top x% would be reviewed by a human each day.<br /><br />

 A machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to be in violation of TikTok's terms of service.